JS-LinuxInfra/Python/README.md

 - [Acknowledgments](#acknowledgments)

 ## Scripts
-**helloworld.py** This script defines the variables for a hello world script, greets the user and provides a return greeting
+**Basic helloworld.py** This script defines your name and prints a greeting **Advanced helloworld.py** This script defines the variables for a hello world script, greets the user and provides a return greeting

 ## Contributing
 Any and all feedback is always welcome.